IBMIXN/FISELounge/README.md

 ## Docker Installation

 We recommend you to use docker for production deployment on user devices as it is privacy-safe due to all services running locally.
 If you're on a Windows device we have provided a batch file that will get everything (both app and server) up and running with one-click.
-You can find our guide on how to install and deploy docker [here](/[repo]/tree/docker/docs/docker_installation/docker_installation.md).
+You can find our guide on how to install and deploy docker [here in the docker branch](/[repo]/tree/docker/docs/docker_installation/docker_installation.md).

 ## Server Installation